Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 - What is good debt vs. bad debt

-If you would like more details on how you can build a solid foundation & never have to rely upon payday loans, read the Five Fundamentals of Fiscal Fitness.
+If you would like more details on how you can build a solid foundation & never have to rely upon payday loans, read the Military Money Manual book.

 Don’t get loans for crap.
 Crap includes just about anything you put on your credit card or take a personal loan for, such as new clothes, rims, accessories, etc. If you’re going to buy crap, then you should pay in cash, not with payday loans.
 After a while, you’ll realize that your cash should probably be going to things that matter to you.